joshudson/Emet/README.md

 reference this dll from an executable compiled for some platform, and the members of `Emet.FileSystems.IOErrors` will take on the correct value for the target platform.

+## MultiCall

+To make a multi-call binary, make all your other projects first and debug then normally in Visual Studio (or whatever).
+Then make the multi-call project that has `<OutputType>exe</OutputType>` and uses package reference to reference all the others.
+This package, and only this package should have a reference to `Emet.MultiCall`.
+Your `Main(string[] args)` function should call `Emet.MultiCall.Dispatch()`, passing it the `args[]` array and the array of tuples of the other `Main` functions and their names.
+For this to work, the other projects should all declare their `Main` functions `public` rather than the default `internal`.